arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ![Bluetooth page](assets/connect-with-bluetooth.png)

-Once your board is connected you will see a page that will let you pick the WiFi the board should connect to.
-Pick the WiFi you want to connect to and enter the password.
+Once your board is connected you will see a page that will let you pick the Wi-Fi the board should connect to.
+Pick the Wi-Fi you want to connect to and enter the password.
 Here you can also change the device name.

 ![Configure network via Bluetooth](assets/connect-to-network-bluetooth.png)